yuxincs/scc/README.md

 make
 ```

 And the compiler is ready to use.
-In the `tests` directory are some basic tests I personally use to test the compiler,
-run `make test` to run all the basic test source files, including some with intentional syntax and semantic errors.
+In the `tests` directory are some basic tests I personally use to test the compiler, including some with intentional syntax and semantic errors.

 ## Usage
 To compile the source code using the compiler, run